Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/webpack.md

      <meta charset="utf-8">
      <meta name="viewport" content="width=device-width, initial-scale=1">
 +    <link rel="stylesheet" href="./main.css">
-     <title>Boosted w/ Webpack</title>
+     <title>OUDS Web w/ Webpack</title>
    </head>
    <body>
 ```

 ### Extracting SVG files

-Boosted's CSS includes multiple references to SVG files via inline `data:` URIs.
+OUDS Web's CSS includes multiple references to SVG files via inline `data:` URIs.
 If you define a Content Security Policy for your project that blocks `data:` URIs for images, then these SVG files will not load.
 You can get around this problem by extracting the inline SVG files using Webpack's asset modules feature.

 Configure Webpack to extract inline SVG files like this: